ezsystems/ezplatform/GETTING_STARTED.md

 Any route that is not declared in eZ Publish 5 in an included `routing.yml` and that is not a valid *UrlAlias* will automatically fallback to eZ Publish legacy (including admin interface).

-This will allow your old modules still to work as before.
+This allows your old modules to work as before out-of-the-box.

 ### Developing a controller
-When developing a controller (formerly module), make sure to extend `eZ\Bundle\EzPublishCoreBundle\Controller` instead of the default Symfony one.
+When developing a controller (formerly *module*), make sure to extend `eZ\Bundle\EzPublishCoreBundle\Controller` instead of the default Symfony one.
 This will allow you to take advantage of additional eZ-specific features (like easier Public API access).

 Inside an eZ Controller, you can access to the public API by getting the Repository through the `$this->getRepository()` method.